richard-mott/mrholm/README.md

-# mrholm
+## Website for Mr. Holm
-Website for Mr. Holm
+This site is to assist students for Mr. Holm.